eitang5/Relation_extraction/README.md

 ## Data
 The `data` directory contains the datasets used in our experiments.

+## Pipeline

+In this directory, it is contained the pipeline, the API and the demo.
+Please refer to the README inside the folder.

 ## End-to-End Models
 The `end_to_end_models` directory includes models used for training, specifically:
 - **REBEL**